-Climate solutions: We map companies to Project Drawdown’s c.90 climate change solutions.
-Project Drawdown is a non-profit organisation providing analysis of the solutions which can help the world reach ‘drawdown’ – i.e. the future point in time when levels of greenhouse gases in the atmosphere stop climbing and start to decline.
+Climate solutions: We map companies to Project Drawdown’s c.90 climate change solutions.* Project Drawdown is a non-profit organisation that has modelled over 90 different climate solutions that it believes will contribute to reaching ‘drawdown’ – i.e. the future point in time when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline.
 The solutions are diverse and cross-cutting, and show the systemic change needed to avoid catastrophic warming.

-Human development pillars: We have developed our own 10 human development pillars inspired by the UN Human Development Index that we believe are essential for lifting people out of poverty and empowering them to achieve their potential.
+Human development pillars: We have developed our own 10 human development pillars, by reference to, amongst other things, the UN Human Development Index that we believe encapsulate the essence of human development.

 What is different about this tool?

 1. No magic numbers or easy answers, just stories of high-quality companies well positioned to contribute to and benefit from sustainable development.